spiceai/blog/content/posts/project/q-learning-reward-is-all-you-need.md

 From giving rewards, sparse or not, binary or fine-grained, we have a smooth space of values for all our states/actions so the AI can follow a greedy policy to the best outcome.

-This way of training is not a silver bullet and there is no guaranty that the AI will find a correlation from the information given as state to the returned reward.
+This way of training is not a silver bullet and there is no guarantee that the AI will find a correlation from the information given as state to the returned reward.

 ## Conclusion